 Shopping.
-That may not the most exciting and romantic date night, but sometimes shopping without the kids is a treat worthy of dishing out the cash for a babysitter.
+That may not be the most exciting and romantic date night, but sometimes shopping without the kids is a treat worthy of the effort to book a babysitter.
 Go to the commissary (without using one of those rocket-inspired kid carts) and find some deals at the NEX/AAFES/MCX.

 4. See a play.

-Through the Blue Star Theatres program, military personnel and their families (and veterans) can get discounted or complimentary admission to over 100 theatres, including Ford’s Theatre in Washington, DC, San Diego Repertory Theatre in San Diego, California and Virginia Stage Company in Norfolk, VA.
+Through the Blue Star Theatres program, military personnel and their families (and veterans) can get discounted or complimentary admission to over 150 theatres, including Arena Stage in Washington, DC, San Diego Repertory Theatre in San Diego, California and Virginia Stage Company in Norfolk, VA.